NathanGarrihy/EmergingTechTasks/README.md

 I created a list of numbers from 0 - 20 stepping up in increments of 2 as the sample data set.
 I used numpy to output the sample and population deviation of this list of numbers by dividing by n for population deviation and dividing by n-1 for sample standard deviation.

 ## Conclusion
 The population standard deviation is good when we are fully sure we have the full data set.
 The sample standard deviation is good when we have a sample of a larger population and want to find an accurate estimate for what the overall standard deviation is.
-The sample standard deviation will be the most common as we rarely find fully complete data sets in the real world therefore I feel that sample standard deviation would be more commonly used in real world scenarios, particularly in computing.
+The sample standard deviation will be the most common as we rarely find fully complete data sets in the real world therefore, I feel that sample standard deviation would be more commonly used in real world scenarios, particularly in computing.

 ## References
 *stdev.s documentation*